All Episodes

 Great to have you with us on the program today, folks.

-And the ditto cam is on, as I pledged and promised that it would be.
+And the Ditto Cam is on, as I pledged and promised that it would be.

-The telephone number if you want to be on the program is 800 282-2882.
+The telephone number, if you want to be on the program, is 800-282-2882.

-The email address is rush at EIB net.com.
+The email address is rush at EIBnet.com.

-Now, ladies and gentlemen, uh will you pardon me for a moment while I address the liberals in the audience?
+Now, ladies and gentlemen, will you pardon me for a moment while I address the liberals in the audience?

 I mean, you can listen.

-Because I know you liberals are out there, and I know you've been listening to this first hour of the program today, and I know you listen to it every day.
+I want you to listen, but I don't want you to be offended here that I am specifically addressing the liberals because I know you liberals are out there, and I know you've been listening to this first hour of the program today, and I know you listen to it every day.

 And if I know you liberals like I do, and I do, I know you like every square inch of my glorious naked body, not just the back of my hand.